DirectLimit/Bike-Sharing/README.md

 # Bike-Sharing
-Predicting Bike Sharing data with Deep Learning
+Predicting Bike Sharing data with Deep Learning.
+This project was part of the Udacity Deep Learning Nanodegree program